logo

 In addition to these remedies, there are some forms of alternative and complementary medicine that some have used to treat eczema such as acupuncture and certain herbs.
 However, these approaches have either limited or conflicting evidence when it comes to their efficacy in reducing symptoms.

 If you are able, consider visiting a primary care provider if you’re concerned about the costs of frequently seeing a dermatologist.
-Those professionals can often assist with mild-to-moderate forms of eczema.
-Additionally, since stress can exacerbate eczema, you may also consider signing up for a stress reduction course or talking with a mental health professional about making an individualized plan to cope with stress.
-Ultimately, being able to identify what triggers your eczema and making the appropriate environmental or emotional changes will set you on the right track for less flare-ups.
+These professionals can often assist with mild-to-moderate forms of eczema.
+Additionally, since stress can make eczema work, you may also consider signing up for a stress reduction course or talking with a mental health professional about making an individualized plan to cope with stress.
+Ultimately, being able to identify what triggers your eczema and making the appropriate environmental, emotional, or product level changes will set you on the right track for fewer flare-ups.

 Here’s to less itching and more smiling!